 Being opposed to war taxes in time of peace, I am not in favor of excess-profits taxes.
 A very great service could be rendered through immediate enactment of legislation relieving the people of some of the burden of taxation.
 To reduce war taxes is to give every home a better chance.

 Another reform which is urgent in our fiscal system is the abolition of the right to issue tax-exempt securities.
-The existing system not only permits a large amount of the wealth of the Notion to escape its just burden but acts as a continual stimulant to municipal extravagance.
+The existing system not only permits a large amount of the wealth of the nation to escape its just burden but acts as a continual stimulant to municipal extravagance.
 This should be prohibited by constitutional amendment.
-All the wealth of the Nation ought to contribute its fair share to the expenses of the Nation.
+All the wealth of the nation ought to contribute its fair share to the expenses of the nation.

 Another problem of allied character is the superpower development of the Northeastern States, consideration of which is growing under the direction of the Department of Commerce by joint conference with the local authorities.